Kholodets/analytic-placement/README.md

 **ASSUMPTIONS:** I used the canvas announcements list of assumptions to design the spreading part of the algorithm.
 That is to say, I consider cells as points and calculate utilization as such.
+I am also not normalizing bin utilization by their area.
+I am also only considering original moveable nodes in the spread function.

 ## Usage